Operation 'Early Breakfast'

-Environmental change then is a driving force of evolution: individuals who are not able to adapt to dynamic external conditions fail to reproduce and those who survive do so by migrating to more favorable conditions, or by adapting in place to the changing environment.
-The latter, in situ adaptation, is accomplished either by an organism resisting change, on account of its robustness, or accommodating change, on account of its evolvability.
+Environmental change is a driving force of evolution: individuals who cannot adapt to dynamic external conditions fail to reproduce.
+Those who survive do so by migrating to more favourable conditions or locally adapting to the changing environment.
+In situ adaptation is accomplished either by an organism resisting change because of its robustness or accommodating change based on its evolvability.
 A growing body of experimental data is beginning to suggest that the traits of robustness and evolvability may also be the subject of selection.
-In other words, research that Darwinian evolution may not only select the individual best evolved, but also the one best able to evolve.
-This potential is particularly interesting when we consider the velocity of environmental change.
+In other words, Darwinian evolution may select the individual best evolved and the one best able to evolve.
+Evolvability is undoubted of interest when we consider the velocity of environmental change.
 This design research asks how we can enhance and accelerate a species ability to accommodate rapid change.